The Hodge conjecture for powers of K3 surfaces of Picard number 16: Abelian varieties of Weil type

-\begin{rmk} As mentioned in the introduction, the statement of our Theorem \ref{Thm.: H.c. for powers of general ab var of weil type} can already be found in \cite{abdulali1999abelianIII}.
-However, in the proof, the author applied an incomplete version of Corollary \ref{Cor: invariants under SL extended version} which does not mention the different realizations of the two determinants $\det W$, and $\det W^*$.
+\begin{rmk} As mentioned in the introduction, Theorem \ref{Thm.: H.c. for powers of general ab var of weil type} can already be found in \cite{abdulali1999abelianIII}.
+However, in the proof, the author applied an incomplete version of Corollary \ref{Cor: invariants under SL extended version} which does not mention the different realizations of the two determinants $\det W$ and $\det W^*$.
 As we have seen, the different realizations of the two determinants are linked to the existence of the different realizations of the exceptional classes on the powers of the abelian variety.
 A priori, the fact that if one realization of an exceptional class is algebraic then all the realizations of it are algebraic was not clear to us.
-For a more theoretical proof of Theorem \ref{Lem.: Hodge classes powers of abelian var of weil type} see \cite{milne2021tate}. \end{rmk}
+For a motivic proof of Theorem \ref{Lem.: Hodge classes powers of abelian var of weil type} see \cite{milne2021tate}. \end{rmk}

 A result similar to Theorem \ref{Thm.: H.c. for powers of general ab var of weil type} holds also for abelian varieties of Weil type with definite quaternionic multiplication.
-Note that one need to add to the proof the same modifications as we introduced in the proof of Theorem \ref{Thm.: H.c. for powers of general ab var of weil type}.
+Note that one needs to add to the proof the same modifications as we introduced in the proof of Theorem \ref{Thm.: H.c. for powers of general ab var of weil type}.

-\begin{thm}\cite[Thm.\ 4.1]{abdulali1999abelianIII} Let $A$ be a general abelian variety of $K$-Weil type with definite quaternionic multiplication.
+\begin{thm}\cite[Thm.\ 4.1]{abdulali1999abelianIII},\cite[Thm.\ 4.2.1]{schlickewei2010hodge} Let $A$ be a general abelian variety of $K$-Weil type with definite quaternionic multiplication.
 Then, if the Weil classes on $A$ are algebraic, the Hodge conjecture holds for every power $A^k$. \end{thm}

 Theorem \ref{Thm.: H.c. for powers of general ab var of weil type} and Theorem \ref{Thm.: Hodge conjecture abelian variety of Weil type with definite quaternionic multiplication} allow us to deduce the Hodge conjecture for all powers $A^k$, where $A$ is a general abelian variety of Weil type or a general abelian variety of Weil type with definite quaternionic multiplication whenever the Weil classes on $A$ are algebraic.